 Additionally, lawmakers passed the American Rescue Plan Act (ARPA) on March 11, 2021, which allocated an additional $1,703,655 to NPC to support students.
 Total funding given to NPC for the use of student emergency financial aid grants was $2,346,793.
 The following information explains how we have used the combined funds thus far.

 - Total amount of CARES Act Grants distributed to students = $2,268,166

-- Total number for students that have received grant funds = 55
+- Total number of students that have received grant funds = 1,514

 - Northland Pioneer College determined student eligibility according to guidance received by the U.S. Department of Education.